× FreshBooks App Logo

 Line 1 – Name

 Firstly, print your full legal name at the top of the form, in the space next to where it says ‘name.’
-It’s important that the name you print here matches the name shown on your federal income tax return.
+The name you print here must match the name shown on your federal income tax return.

 Line 2 – Business Name